C130187/IMDA-test/README.md

 **model** - contains saved captcha model and LabelBinariser used to map letter/digit to binary for training, and to map back from binary to letter/digit at inference

+## Solution explanation

+Used cv2 library to perform basic preprocessing on input captcha images - conversion to grayscale, thresholding, find text contours, subsectioning images into 5 parts - each containing one letter.
+A simple neural network model is used to perform the classification of these subsectioned images to their corresponding 36 categories (10 digits 0-9 and 26 alphabetical letters A-Z)

+I also found a library pytesseract, which could be used to develop an alternative solution.
+Following the same preprocessing steps, the same training data that I created in my solution could be used to fine tune the OCR model provided in this package.